Interview with Patricia May Bantug Jurilla

-I imagine the ideal researcher, specifically one in the Humanities, to be constantly curious, courageous and tireless in the search for truth, highly articulate in speaking and writing, compassionate and empathetic, and always honest and ethical.
-Also, one who thinks the world of one’s research area but recognizes, is unfazed by, and does not resent that there happens to be a world outside of it that does not always understand nor care.
+I imagine the ideal researcher, specifically one in the Humanities, to be constantly curious, courageous, and tireless in the search for truth; highly articulate in speaking and writing; compassionate and empathetic; and always honest and ethical.
+Also, one who thinks the world of one’s research area, but recognizes, is unfazed by, and does not resent that there happens to be a world outside of it that does not always understand or care.

 What is your must-have gear for field research and writing?

-MacBook Pro for research and writing, iPad for reading digital books and documents, iPhone for taking photos and scanning pages, tape measure, white cotton gloves (because some libraries still insist on the use of such for handling rare books when they shouldn’t anymore really), a good old-fashioned analogue notebook, unruled index cards, pencils, and wet wipes.
+MacBook Pro for research and writing, iPad for reading digital books and documents, iPhone for taking photos and scanning pages, tape measure, white cotton gloves (because some libraries still insist on the use of such for handling rare books when actually this should not be necessary anymore), a good old-fashioned analogue notebook, unruled index cards, pencils, and wet wipes.